• About

 A: A qualified contribution is a charitable contribution to an SGO that provides scholarships for eligible students in states that have opted into the program.

-Q: How many tax credits would be available?
+Q: How many tax credits are available under the program?

-A: There is no overall cap on the amount of tax credits available per year (so the tax credits will not “run out”).
+A: The program does not have an overall cap on the amount of tax credits available per year (so the tax credits will not “run out”).
 However, each taxpayer can only claim up to $1,700 in tax credits per year.

-Q: Who would be eligible to receive a federal tax credit?
+Q: Who will be eligible to receive a federal tax credit?

-A: Any individual with a federal tax liability who files a Federal 1040 Form could apply for a tax credit for a donation to an eligible SGO.
+A: Any individual with a federal tax liability who files a Federal 1040 Form can apply for a tax credit for a donation to an eligible SGO.

-Q: What steps would I have to take to apply for and receive a federal tax credit?
+Q: What steps do I have to take to apply for and receive a federal tax credit?

-A: Regulations will be promulgated by the U.S. Treasury Department, which will release instructions and rules regarding the tax credits.
+A: The U.S. Treasury Department is currently promulgating rules that will include instructions regarding the tax credits.
 We will be sure to keep you posted throughout the process.

-Q: When could I begin applying for a tax credit?
+Q: When can I begin applying for a tax credit?

 A: Under the law, individuals can receive a tax credit for donations made after December 31, 2026, and taken against income on their 2027 federal tax return filed typically in 2028.
 Taxpayers can also change their withholding or reduce their estimated taxes in the same year they donate.